tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 * Projects in Cognitive Psychology. (unless they deal with colour and/or are well thought out replication projects).
 * Projects in Consumer Psychology / Marketing (unless they deal with colour and/or are well thought out replication projects).
 * Projects in Positive Psychology / Happiness studies.
-* Projects in Sport Psychology (unless they are dealing with social network analysis)
+* Projects in Sport Psychology (unless they are dealing with social network analysis or listed above)
-* Projects in Organisational Psychology (unless they are dealing with social network analysis)
+* Projects in Organisational Psychology (unless they are dealing with social network analysis or listed above)
 * Projects in Parapsychology.
 * Projects in Forensic Psychology (e.g., rape acceptance myths) or on eye-witness testimony.
 * Projects on COVID-19 (but see exceptions above).
 * Projects on body image and the media.
-* Projects on nutrition, supplements, aromas.
+* Projects on nutrition, supplements, or aromas.
 * Projects on the 'Dark Triad' of personality (Narcissism, Machiavellianism, Psychopathy - unless they are dealing with well thought out replications).
 * Projects on attachment theory and/or psychological trauma.
 * Projects on sleep.